frank-trollmann/machine-learning_example-project/README.md

 1) Make a free kaggle account.
 2) generate an API key on *https://www.kaggle.com/(yourusername)/account*
 3) This should automatically download a $kaggle.json$ with your API access.
-4) Place this file into your home directory into the $.kaggle$ folder
+4) Place this file into your home directory into the $.kaggle$ folder.
+5) (Not for Windows users!)
+For security reason, please run from your terminal: `chmod 600 ~/.kaggle/kaggle.json`.
+This command ensures that your Kaggle API secured and unreadable by others.

 After completing these steps, the Kaggle API will find your access credentials and use them automatially when accessing datasets.
 The kaggle API is already installed from the requirements.txt

 ## Testing
 The project comes with automated tests located in the folder "test".
 To run them execute *python -m unittest* in the main folder of this project.